 I was born in London.
-My father was an actor and my mother, a glamour girl at the film studios.
+My father was an actor for a while and my mother a starlet at the film studios.
 They met on a film set and married soon afterwards.
 But my mother remarried after the war to an American air force man, which took us to the U.S.A.

 I had the usual Yankee upbringing... stepping over snakes and horny toads on my way to primary school in San Antonio, Texas before moving to southern California where I attended Jr. High and then Pasadena High School.
 I immediately joined the 'Entertainers Club' and, while there I also rode on a float in the famous annual 'Tournament of Roses' parade.